tombye/trexit/_posts/2017-09-03-marseillan.markdown

 ![Capèlet being played in Marseillan in 2015](https://github.com/tombye/trexit/raw/gh-pages/assets/images/capelet-in-marseillan-2015.jpg)

-## Driving to St-Jean-Pied-de-Port
+## Driving to Saint-Jean-Pied-de-Port

 John and Fanny are always brilliant hosts* but they were super-super kind this time.
-They housed and fed us, they let us ditch our big bags with them, and they even drove us to St-Jean-Pied-de-Port.
+They housed and fed us, they let us ditch our big bags with them, and they even drove us to Saint-Jean-Pied-de-Port.

 With their kids away, we got to listen to normally-outlawed, banging tunes.

 <video src="https://github.com/tombye/trexit/raw/gh-pages/assets/images/wu-tang-in-the-car.mp4" controls height="480" width="848" preload="metadata"><a href="https://github.com/tombye/trexit/raw/gh-pages/assets/images/wu-tang-in-the-car.mp4">download video of us all listening to Wu Tang Clan on the way to Saint Jean Pied de Port</a>.</video>

-And we arrived in St-Jean-Pied-de-Port with plenty of time to see the sights and eat Tapas together.
+And we arrived in Saint-Jean-Pied-de-Port with plenty of time to see the sights and eat Tapas together.
 Mmmm.

 ![The La Nive river in Saint Jean Pied de Port](https://github.com/tombye/trexit/raw/gh-pages/assets/images/la-nive-river-in-saint-jean-pied-de-port.jpg)